 Know Your Heat-Tolerance Zone

-A heat zone map was developed by the American Horticultural Society (AHS), based on the National Weather Service daily high temperatures recorded between 1974 and 1995.
+A heat zone map was developed by the American Horticultural Society (AHS), based on the National Weather Service with daily high temperatures that were recorded between 1974 and 1995.
 The AHS Heat Zone Map includes 12 zones, each indicating the average yearly number of days with temperatures over 86°F (30°C).
 This threshold represents the point when the plants start suffering from the heat.
 These Heat zones range from less than one heat day (Zone 1) to more than 210 heat days (Zone 12).
 This is similar to hardiness zones for cold weather.